thenativeweb/comparejs/README.md

 ## Running the tests

-Go to the folder where you have cloned compare.js to and run [mocha](https://github.com/visionmedia/mocha):
+comparejs has been developed using TDD.
+To run the tests, go to the folder where you have installed comparejs to and run `npm test`.
+You need to have [mocha](https://github.com/visionmedia/mocha) installed.

-    $ mocha
+    $ npm test

 That's it :-)!